Framework basic summary

 A typical Django project, at first, has a very basic layout.
 After following

 Django docs suggestions, like creating the project

 $ python manage.py startapp my_app will create the following structure:

 . └── mysite/ ├── manage.py ├── mysite/ | ├── __init__.py | ├── settings.py | ├── urls.py | └── wsgi.py └── myapp/ ├── __init__.py ├── admin.py ├── apps.py ├── migrations/ ├── __init__.py ├── models.py ├── tests.py ├── urls.py └── views.py

-django/conf/global_settings.py, they are
+django/conf/global_settings.py, they are overwritten in